axelkerjun/Monopoly/README.md

 * Portfolio values are grouped by currency and are not automatically converted into one base currency.

 ## Future Enhancements

-* Watchlist functionality
 * Transaction history filtering
 * Risk and volatility analytics
 * Stock correlation analysis for hedging
 * More advanced portfolio performance metrics
-* Export portfolio report as CSV
 * Improved session management

 ## Summary

+## Summary

 Monopoly is a portfolio tracking application that combines software engineering and quantitative finance concepts.
-It allows users to manage transactions, calculate holdings, fetch market prices, and visualize portfolio performance over time.
+It allows users to manage transactions, calculate holdings, fetch market prices, monitor watchlist tickers, export portfolio reports and visualize portfolio performance over time.